Roundtable Policy: Confidence-Weighted-Consensus Aggregation Improves Multi-Agent-System Reasoning: Methodology

-The confidence-weight table $\vartheta \in \mathbb{R}^{L_p \times N}$ serves as a structured memory of each player’s historical reliability across subtasks (MultiTask) or rubric dimensions (SingleTask).
-Unlike fine-tuning approaches, \textsc{Roundtable Policy} does not alter the parameters of the underlying LLMs.
-Instead, $\vartheta$ is iteratively updated from repeated rounds of evaluation, much like how a committee gradually learns which members are most reliable in which topics.

-At round $j$, a query $q^j$ is sampled from the task dataset.
-Players generate responses $r_i^j = A^P_i(q^j)$, which are pooled into $r^j$.
+At round $j$, a query $q^j$ is uniformly sampled from the task dataset.
+The $i$-th player generate responses $r_i^j = A^P_i(q^j)$, which are then concatenated into $r^j$.
 Graders then evaluate these responses, producing $(s_l^j, u_l^j)$, which are averaged across $L_g$ graders to yield $(s^j, u^j)$.
-After $R$ rounds, the cumulative evaluations are distilled into:
+After $R$ rounds, the cumulative evaluations are distilled into a \textbf{confidence-weight table}:

 capturing both the estimated quality and the associated uncertainty of each player.
 Intuitively, this table plays the role of a “track record” or “reputation system” for each player, ensuring that strong but inconsistent voices are weighted differently from consistently reliable ones.
 This design calibrates the committee’s trust in different players without retraining them, enabling adaptability and efficiency.